-20 "Retiree Health Benefits Now and in the Future: Findings from the Kaiser/Hewitt 2003 Survey of Retiree Health Benefits," The Henry Kaiser Family Foundation and Hewitt, Jan.
-2004.
+23 "Prospects for Retiree Health Benefits as Medicare Drug Coverage Begins, Findings from the Kaiser/Hewitt 2005 Survey on Retiree Health Benefits," The Henry Kaiser Family Foundation and Hewitt, Dec.
+2005.

-21 "National Survey of Employer-Sponsored Health Plans," 2003 Survey Report, Mercer.
+24 "National Survey of Employer-Sponsored Health Plans," 2004 Survey Report, Mercer.
+(Because of low survey response on this particular question, results should only be viewed as a general indicator of plan costs.)

-22 "Employer Health Benefits, 2004 Annual Survey," The Henry Kaiser Family Foundation and Health Research and Educational Trust.
+25 "Employer Health Benefits, 2005 Annual Survey," The Henry Kaiser Family Foundation and Health Research and Educational Trust.

-23 The underwriting cycle for health insurance is characterized by years of small increases in premiums followed by years of larger increases.
+26 The underwriting cycle for health insurance is characterized by years of small increases in premiums followed by years of larger increases.
 At some point, increases become smaller and the cycle begins again.
 The cycles are in part the result of health insurance providers first lowering increases in order to remain competitive and then raising increases as profit margins drop and/or reserves are depleted.

-24 "National Survey of Employer-Sponsored Health Plans," 2003 Survey Tables, Mercer.
+27 "National Survey of Employer-Sponsored Health Plans," 2004 Survey Tables, Mercer.

-prescription drug coverage, by ratcheting down these benefits.
-Plans have continued to develop cost-saving mechanisms, such as increasing cost-sharing or requiring a mail-order prescription refill.
-Plans are also increasingly using three-tier payment arrangements, such as one tier with lower out-of-pocket costs for the enrollee purchasing generic drugs, and two tiers for non-generic drugs (preferred and nonpreferred).
+The annual increase in prescription drug spending has outpaced that of overall medical benefits, in large part because of increased prescription drug utilization.
+As a result, employers have looked for ways to hold down their costs, and plans have continued to develop cost-saving mechanisms such as increasing cost-sharing or requiring a mail-order prescription refill.
+Plans are also increasingly using multiple-tier payment arrangements, such as one tier with lower out-of-pocket costs for the enrollee purchasing generic drugs, and two tiers for non-generic drugs (preferred and non-preferred).

-Beginning in 2006, Medicare beneficiaries will be offered a new voluntary benefit providing prescription drug coverage, as established in the Medicare Prescription Drug, Improvement, and Modernization Act of 2003, P.L.
+As of January 2006, Medicare beneficiaries may now participate in the new voluntary Part D program providing prescription drug coverage, as established in the Medicare Prescription Drug, Improvement, and Modernization Act of 2003, P.L.
 108-173.
-Medicare beneficiaries will be able to purchase either "standard coverage" or alternative coverage with at least actuarially equivalent benefits.
-In 2006, "standard coverage" will have a \$250 deductible, 25% coinsurance for approved drug costs between \$251 and \$2,250, then no coverage until the beneficiary has out-of-pocket costs of \$3,600 (\$5,100 in total spending).
+Medicare beneficiaries may purchase either "standard coverage" or alternative coverage with at least actuarially equivalent benefits, depending on availability in their area of residence.
+In 2006, "standard coverage" has a \$250 deductible, 25% coinsurance for approved drug costs between \$251 and \$2,250, then no coverage until the beneficiary has out-of-pocket costs of \$3,600 (\$5,100 in total spending).
 Once the beneficiary reaches the catastrophic limit, the beneficiary will pay nominal cost sharing.
 Coverage can be provided through prescription drug plans or through a Medicare Advantage plan for individuals enrolled in such a plan offering prescription drug coverage.

-Once Medicare begins to cover prescription drugs, employers may decide to make changes to their health plans for retirees with respect to prescription drug coverage, or even to their entire benefit package.
 Employers who continue to provide retiree prescription drug coverage that is actuarially equivalent to or better than Medicare coverage may be eligible for a federal subsidy, as long as the retiree is eligible for but does not sign up for the Medicare prescription drug benefit.
-Subsidy payments will equal 28% of a retiree's gross25 covered retiree plan-related prescription drug costs over the \$250 deductible up to \$5,000.
-(The dollar amounts would be adjusted annually by the percentage increase in Medicare per capita prescription drug costs.)
+Subsidy payments equal 28% of a retiree's gross28 covered retiree plan-related prescription drug costs over the \$250 deductible up to \$5,000.
+(The dollar amounts will be adjusted annually by the percentage increase in Medicare per capita prescription drug costs.)